 - Always approach and depart whales from the side, moving in a direction parallel to the direction of the whales.

-Haul-outs and rookeries should not be approached.
+Seal and se lion haul-outs and rookeries should not be approached.
 Use binoculars to observe animals from a distance and back off at any sign of agitation.

 - If you find an abandoned seal pup, leave it alone.
 Take note as to where it is and when you saw it, and contact the appropriate officials when you are near a phone.